tsurdilo/temporal-java-workshop/src/main/java/io/workshop/CHAPTER4.md

 # Section 1

 ## Parallel activity invocation - error handling
-Shows how to handle TimeoutFailure when running multiple activities in parallel
+Shows how to handle TimeoutFailure when running multiple child workflows in parallel

 * Code in package [c4s1](c4s1)